Mr Robin Sen

 Publications since 2005

-Sen, R. (forthcoming, 2018) Effective Practice with Looked after Children, London: Palgrave
+Sen, R. (2018) Effective Practice with Looked after Children, London: Palgrave

 Sen, R. (2017) Child Sexual Exploitation (CSE):Awareness, identification, support and prevention, South Yorkshire Teaching Partnership: Sheffield.